datalad/datalad-osf/docs/source/exporthumandata.rst

 Creating an Example Dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We will create a small example DataLad Dataset to show the functionality.
+We will create a small example DataLad dataset to show the functionality.

 .. code-block:: bash